Ellenzzn/ChatMol/README.md

 # ChatMol

-Code and data for [Interactive Molecular Discovery with Natural Language](TODO).
+Code and data for [Interactive Molecular Discovery with Natural Language](https://arxiv.org/abs/2306.11976).
+Related operation guides will be gradually improved in the near future.

 ## Requirement
 Main packages: